 Washington, DC 20002Continue to 13 of 16 below.

 13 of 16

 Church of the Holy City is a part of the Swedenborgian Church, a Christian denomination that draws its faith from the Bible as illuminated by the teachings of Emanuel Swedenborg (1688-1772).

 The congregation of the National City Church dates back to 1843.
 Various properties in Washington DC were used for worship until the current building was built in 1929.
 The church provides regular opportunities for worship, spiritual growth, and fellowship.
 It is an inclusive Christian community that embraces people of every race, gender, age, culture, economic circumstance, sexual/gender orientation, family configuration, physical, or mental condition.

 15 of 16

 Second Baptist Church of Washington

-Second Baptist Church is the second oldest African Baptist Church in Washington, DC dating back to before the slaves were freed in DC.
+Second Baptist Church is the second-oldest African Baptist Church in Washington DC, dating back to before the slaves were freed in DC.
 The church was established in 1848 and held services in several locations until its current building was built in 1894.
-The church was a stop of the Underground Railroad in the 1850s during the pastorate of Rev. Sandy Alexander, and during its long, rich history, has attracted such notable speakers as Frederick Douglass and Rev. Adam Clayton Powell.
+The church was a stop on the Underground Railroad in the 1850s during the pastorate of Reverend Sandy Alexander and, during its long, rich history, has attracted such notable speakers as Frederick Douglass and Reverend Adam Clayton Powell.
 The church is a designated historical site and enjoys the protection of the local and national registries.
-The current pastor is Rev. Dr. James E. Terrell, who served as Assistant Pastor from 1991 through 1997, and in 1997, became the Senior Pastor.
+The current pastor is Reverend Dr. James E. Terrell, who served as Assistant Pastor from 1991 through 1997, and, in 1997, became the Senior Pastor.

 816 Third Street, NW